otmoic/docs/docs/how-obridge-works/dex.md

 sidebar_position: 1
 ---

-# How Obridge works as a DEX
+# Obridge works as a DEX

 Because Obridge is a decentralized and automated RFQ network, using it as a DEX is straightforward.